 However, in general, and on average Patek Philippe will have a higher resale value and in most cases is only second to Rolex in this respect.
 Of course, I need to re-emphasize that it depends on the model and other variables.

 This depends a lot on the model but in general, I see more watch enthusiasts using an Omega sports model such as the Omega Seamaster as a “beater watch”.

 This can be for several reasons but most likely because in the worst-case scenario, if the watch experiences a very heavy shock and is “totaled”, at least it wasn’t the Patek Philippe.
 Personally, I would never put a Patek to the test.
 Even if it could withstand that type of shock, I would be a real idiot to try and find out the hard way!

-This fine spring is tightly wound coil and powers the watch by releasing its tension through a series of regulators and gears.
-In traditional watchmaking this spring is made of a very fine metal and just like someone who drops a $50,000 Patek, it will get all bent out of shape.
+This fine spring is a tightly wound coil and powers the watch by releasing its tension through a series of regulators and gears.
+In traditional watchmaking this spring is made of very fine metal and just like someone who drops a $50,000 Patek, it will get all bent out of shape.

 In all seriousness though, Omega has introduced their Si14 silicon balance springs into their watches a while back and it is made of a material that is highly-resilient when experiencing a shock.

 “Who makes better watches, Patek Philippe or Omega?”